"If momma ain't happy, nobody's happy."

 We added a section of 25 seasonal sites and two log cabins built by local Amish craftsmen.
 In anticipation for lots of good shade for those hot sunny summer days, we planted 100 baby trees in our nursery (ahhhhh, didn't know we had a nursery, did ya?).
 It's in the Northeast corner of the campground.
 This section also includes a small warehouse, compost piles, and canoe/kayak storage.
 Dave has a place for everything and every thing must go in its place.
 We're grateful for lots of beautiful space to work with.

 Another section of seasonal sites was designed and added.
-This section included 28 sites-10 of which border the Upper Iowa River Bluffs; these are premium sites.
+This section included 28 sites-10 of which border the bluffs of the Upper Iowa River; these are premium sites.
 We also added another log cabin.
 This one's a two-story loft, perfect for families and larger groups.
 Along with the additional camping accommodations we added another porcelain ceramic-tiled shower house, designed a little differently than the first.
 Five family-size showers line the front of the building, while two large restrooms snuggle up on both sides.
 We're grateful to be able to accommodate and serve more campers.

-Walking patiently and productively toward his 10 year plan, Dave finally moved the Office from his man-cave (we call it a shop, now) into the dairy barn… but not before it was transformed into a full Convenience Store.
-The barn also includes a unisex Beauty Salon and an Indoor Rec Room.
-Upon one of Woodall's recommendation- during their 4STAR review of our Campground that year (they actually use Ws, not stars, so: 4W) we appended the word "Resort" to our official title.
+Walking patiently and productively toward his 10 year plan, Dave finally moved the Office from his man-cave (we call it a shop, now) into the dairy barn… but not before we transformed it into a full Convenience store.
+The barn also includes a unisex Beauty Salon and an indoor Rec room.
+Upon Woodall's recommendation in their 4-StarR review of our Campground that year (they actually use Ws, not stars, so: 4-Ws ha ha) we appended the word "Resort" to our official title.
 It more accurately conveys the robust amenities and full services available at Harvest Farm.
 We're grateful for continued progress at the campground.

 Finally, after a long time coming… we completed a second playground on the campground and enhanced the existing playground with gliding horses.
 Both areas are a big hit for kids of all ages!
-We're grateful to hear all the laughter and joy of children playing every day.
+We're grateful to hear all the laughter and joy of children playing there.

 Seeing the need for more afternoon shade as campers relaxed from a full day of activities and prepared for an evening of chillin’ and grillin’ around the campfire, we transplanted trees from our nursery (see 2005) to various sites around the campground.
 We also grabbed a few of our favorite Ash trees from our surrounding wooded areas to fill in around the edges.
-We're grateful to be good stewards of the community, recycling and repurposing whenever we can.
+We're grateful for the opportunity to be good stewards of the community by recycling and re-purposing whenever we can.

 Each site is original with a view that takes your breath away.
 These new sites are Premium sites.
-Now we have 89 total seasonal sites; we hope one has your name on it.
+Now we have 89 total seasonal sites.
 We're so grateful for all of our new seasonal families.

-We introduced our reservation system.
+We rolled out an online reservation system.
 YAY!
+Now you can make reservations online.
 We also planted shade trees and nurtured new lawns in the new seasonal section.
-And, after many many years of faithful service, we retired our two gray, dusty, windowless, airless… but dedicated & hearty- shuttle vans, and acquired two white, dust-free, window-full, air-conditioned beauties who are working happily ever after on our familiar shuttle routes up-stream.
+And, after many many years of faithful service, we retired our two gray, dusty, windowless, airless… but dedicated & hearty shuttle vans, and acquired two white, dust-free, window-full, air-conditioned beauties that are working happily ever after on our familiar shuttle routes up-river.
 Grateful for the opportunity to serve our river adventurers more comfortably.
 We're extremely grateful for our joyful, hard-working, dedicated, amazing staff.

-We Suggest you wear water shoes, as the river bed is gravel, stone chips, and limestone.
-Capture the scenic beauty on your waterproof device (we can’t tell you how many canoers leave stuff in the river), as the river winds through farmland prairies then changes to a river valley with limestone bluffs.
+We suggest you wear water shoes, as the river bed consists of gravel, stone chips, and limestone.
+You can capture the scenic beauty on your waterproof device (or your device in a waterproof pouch), as the river winds through farmland prairies then changes to a river valley with limestone bluffs.
 Wildlife is abundant with white tail deer, wild turkeys, and bald eagles as the main attraction.
 But you'll also see mink, flat-back turtles, beavers, otters, and the like… and every so often a cow or two from a neighborhood ranch gettin' a drink of water and cooling off.

-We are jazzed about our campground and hope you'll spend your next camping adventure with us.
+We’re excited about our campground and can’t wait to share it with you on your next camping adventure.
 It's truly an amazing experience you don't want to miss!

 _ David Ferrie, Harvest Farm Campground Manager